yimingsun12138/ColabGeek/README.md

 main.Run_Cloudflare_Tunnel(token = 'replace with your own tunnel token!')
 ```

-For now, all the port forwarding methods built in ColabGeek only accept http protocal.
-I am still tring to add TCP forwarding methods to ColabGeek.
-If you have any good ideas and advices, leave an issue.

 ### shadowsocks

 Although not allowed by Google and not recommended by myself, building a proxy server using Colab sounds pretty 'Geek'.
-However, due to the lack of TCP forwarding method, ColabGeek can now only install shadowsocks on Colab but have no method to help to connect it.
+However, this function only helps to install and run shadowsocks on Colab, and I have no clue how to connect to the shadowsocks server.
 Just use this method on your own Ubuntu servers, that should work.
+If you have any good ideas, leave an issue please!

 ```python
 # ColabGeek.Run_shadowsocks has the following parameters: